A. Investment Score

 - In the All smallcases section, smallcases are present in a list format where the users can apply various filters such as minimum investment amount, volatility level and type of smallcases (based on constituents, strategy / objectives).

 - Find your smallcase is a tool to assist users to find an appropriate smallcase.
 It works on the core-satellite approach.
-This tool also works in conjunction with the Portfolio Health Tool to indicate smallcases to the investor based on the Portfolio Health Card and relevant action (if any).
+This tool also works in conjunction with the Investment Score Tool to indicate smallcases to the investor based on the Investment Score Card and relevant action (if any).

 - Find your smallcase will first help an investor build a core foundation for their portfolio by indicating the core smallcase(s).
-To understand what are core smallcases, please read point 4 in the portfolio health disclosure.
+To understand what are core smallcases, please read point 5 in the Investment Score disclosure.

 - After building the core, "Find your smallcase" helps the investor to add other appropriate investments (satellite smallcases) to their portfolio that are required to achieve the right balance of risk & returns.
 The user can directly come to this step by skipping the 4th step, if he/she wants to explore riskier/more volatile smallcases than the core smallcase.
 Further the tool, lets the user explore more risky/volatile smallcases in different categories, as selected by the user

-- The logic for this tool is provided by Windmill Capital Private Limited (WCPL), a SEBI registered Research Analyst having registration number - INH200007645.
+- The tool is created and managed by Windmill Capital Private Limited (WCPL), a SEBI-registered Research Analyst having registration number - INH200007645.

 Similar stocks are shown to a user when he/she decides to create a smallcase and starts adding stocks to it.
 The platform follows the following algorithm to show similar stocks to add to the portfolio: